Introduction to Sourdough Bread

 • History and modernization: discover what sourdough baking looked in older times and how it has been modernized and re-popularized today.

-Tickets can be purchases through Gentle Rhythm’s store.
+Tickets can be purchases through our store.
 Please refer to our policy page for our workshop terms and conditions.
 Our workshops are nonrefundable.